 Workbook’s “SheetActivate” event is executed when a user activates any worksheet in the workbook.

-Whatever worksheet a user activate in the workbook, the following procedure will select cell B3.
+Whatever worksheet a user activates in the workbook, the following procedure will select cell B3.
 “On Error Resume Next” statement makes the procedure to ignore the error that occurs if the activated sheet is a chart sheet.

 Private Sub Workbook_SheetActivate(ByVal Sh As Object) On Error Resume Next Range("B3").Select End Sub